 And then there are the people

 !
 Seldom have I encountered a friendlier, more welcoming, nicer lot.
-It may have to do with being an island (another example of an island that stunned me with its friendliness was Montserrat
+It may have to do with being an island (other example of British overseas islands that stunned me with their friendliness were St Helena

 ) and also with being only sparsely populated.
 But there is also the British factor.
 Brits are overall rightly regarded as mostly a polite and friendly people (hooligans and the like excepted).
 In the Falklands this is multiplied due to the general peacefulness of life (as long as no invading soldiers cause trouble, that is) and the mutual solidarity within the close-knit community.
 And visitors are made extremely welcome too.